CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 ---

 ### Redo a command : `redo`
 Made a mistake while undoing your mistake?
-Well... it's a good thing ToDoIt doesn't judge.
 Redo your `undo` commands with this simple command.<br>
 Format: `redo`

 ---